Onde14/common_project_drone_race/tello_ros/open_project/README.md

 # Future extensions

 Future extensions could be implementing the system on actual drones, like a droneshow.
 Localization of the drones would probably require some more work.

+# AI usage

+ChatGPT was used to generate code for letter_server.py and letter_publisher.py.